 CATERED DOESN'T ALWAYS MEAN "FORMAL"

-BUT...
-Partial catering, which is incorporating catered food into an event (whether from a caterer or a restaurant that caters), can be a great and inexpensive alternative to full service catering or doing all the cooking yourself.
+Partial catering (or "partial-service catering"), that is incorporating catered food into an event (whether from a caterer or a restaurant that caters), can be an inexpensive alternative to full service catering or doing all the cooking yourself.

-your guests, Cateror.com offers advice and tips to help make everyday entertaining easy, enjoyable, and — most importantly — affordable.
+Our site provides practical information about catering alternatives, from partial catering to inexpensive and fun potluck ideas.
+In addition to our caterer directory, Cateror.com has advice and tips to help make everyday entertaining easy, enjoyable, and — most importantly — affordable.

-If you're having an event of any size — a wedding reception for 100 people, a cocktail party for 50, a birthday barbeque for 20, or a poker game for 10 — the hardest decision is who's going to do the cooking.
+If you're having a special event of any size — a wedding reception for 100 people, a cocktail party for 50, a birthday barbeque for 20, or a potluck dinner for 10 — the hardest decision is who's going to do the cooking.

 HOW DO YOU DECIDE?

 There are four basic choices for event/party food: cook it yourself, buy pre-cooked or pre-made food and serve it, have it fully or partially catered, or host it as a potluck dinner where each guest brings a dish.

 The trick is finding balance.
 Each option for event food has its own cost in money, time, and effort.
 But with a little research and some creativity, you can have the party you want at a cost you can afford.

 Remember, catering doesn't have to cost a fortune, and potlucks don't have to be boring!